 What will definitely come at no surprise is how hot molten metal can get.
 Also, the UV light that is the byproduct of welding, is harsher on our eyes than the sun.
 Therefore, it’s an absolute requirement that you equip yourself with the correct PPE, which should include a welding mask and gloves.

 Occasionally you may find welding packages that provide everything needed to start welding straight away, but most won’t.
-Never skip on buying the appropriate protective equipment, as they are somewhat inexpensive if you look at some of the budget options.
+Never skip on buying the appropriate protective equipment, as they are somewhat inexpensive.
 Failing to do so will drastically increase your chances of severely hurting yourself.

-Whether you’re a welding novice or a seasoned professional, a tungsten inert gas welder is an excellent piece of machinery.
+Whether you’re a welding novice or a seasoned professional, a TIG welder is an excellent piece of machinery.
 Although the skill level is slightly higher, compared to MIG, for instance, it will take the average person only an hour before they are well on their way to producing some good welds.

 The limitations to TIG welding should be treated with respect, though.
 Bigger jobs are better suited to stick welding, so if you think you may need to weld more substantial metal in the future, try and at least purchase a unit that has dual-capabilities.